thestackcollective/curriculum-site/module1/requirements/portfolio_guidelines.md

 ### M1 > M2

 **Focus: Your Background and Vision**
-- How does your past experience link to your work at Turing and in the eventual career?
+- How does your past experience link to your work at TheStackCollective and in the eventual career?
 - What strengths are you bringing with you to this new industry?
 - Why are you motivated to become a software developer?
 </section>